HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/piano.md

 Currently, only one **Piano** spawns per map in the lounge area of the second floor of the [Headquarters](/buildings/headquarters).

 # Loot & More
-Since the Piano is indestructible, it can't no loot.
+Since the Piano is indestructible, it can't drop loot.
 However, it can be interacted with: if the Piano is hit using [Fists](/weapons/melee/fists), another melee weapon, or a gun, a sound resembling a dissonant chord being played on a piano plays.

 # Tips
 - Don’t attempt to use the Piano as cover as its positioning doesn’t allow you to manipulate its indestructibility.